k7ilo/PlayNews_Install/README.md

 # Non-Allstarlink/Asterisk PlayNews v1 - K7ILO 06/2024
-Install script for PlayNews to broadcast ARN and ARRL News
+Install script of PlayNews to broadcast ARN and ARRL News

 Make the install script executable: chmod +x install_PlayNews.sh and to run the install script: ./install_PlayNews.sh